CANADIAN RED CROSS TRAINING PARTNER

 general public learners who want stronger emergency response training

-If your employer, school, or application requires Advanced First Aid, BLS, EMR, or a specific responder certification, confirm your requirement before registering.
+If your employer, school, or application still asks for Standard First Aid, this is the course to review.
+If your requirement says Advanced First Aid, BLS, EMR, or another specific responder certification, confirm your requirement before registering.

 Course Format

-13 hours in class, or 7 hours in class plus 8 hours online.
+Intermediate First Aid with CPR-A is 13 hours in class, or 7 hours in class plus 8 hours online when offered in a blended format.

-14 hours in class, or 7.5 hours in class plus 8 hours online.
+Intermediate First Aid with CPR-C is 14 hours in class, or 7.5 hours in class plus 8 hours online when offered in a blended format.

-Standard First Aid with CPR-A recertification is 7 hours in class.
-Standard First Aid with CPR-C recertification is 7.5 hours in class.
+Intermediate First Aid with CPR-A recertification is 7 hours in class.
+Intermediate First Aid with CPR-C recertification is 7.5 hours in class.

 Course Content